Marcos-SM/Nadine_Marcos-PBFB2019/README.md

 'uniq -w 8' in the shell.sh script to the number of characters your sample has.

 * Clean.sh will delete all the files that are created by the program (to be run from the folder where the data is).
-**Do not use this script if there are more files in your folders than only the ab1 files**
+**Do not use this script if there are more files in your folders than only the ab1 files.**

 ## Explanation of the script